JoshEikenberry/MSRG/index.md

 ### i want to add content but am not sure where to add it.
 Can I make a new section?

 Yes, with the caveat that your Benevolent Dictator might adjust your link categorization to better fit within the document.
-The important thing is your content is linked correctly; correct categorization is secondary and mostly my problem.
+The important thing is your content has the correct URL; correct categorization is secondary and mostly my problem.
 Please, add your content!

 ### Hey, Resource XYZ isn't listed!
 What gives?

 Please add it with a pull request!
-This document is hosted in a public [Github Repo](https://github.com/JoshEikenberry/Modular-Synthesis-Resource-Guide) and is meant to be collaborated and iterated on.
+This document is hosted in a public [Github Repo](https://github.com/JoshEikenberry/MSRG) and is meant to be collaborated and iterated on.
 Likewise, if you find a typo, dead link, or other formatting issues, please, fix and commit!

 If you are unfamiliar with GitHub, it is a site used by many, many, many projects, to host source code and documentation.
-It allows users to collaborate on projects, such as the MSFRG
+It allows for relatively easy documentation collaboration.

 Learning how Git and Github work is beyond the scope of this document, but plenty of resources are available online.

 ### This github nonsense is confusing and enraging.
 Can't i just email you some links I'd like added?